 Thankfully, I had expected this.
-After all, I do provide a wide range of SEO services, including advanced SEO Reports.
-So, I applied all the fixes suggested by my “Optimise” reports package on my new website as soon as it went live.
+After all, I do provide a wide range of SEO services.
+So, I applied all the fixes suggested by my favourite SEO tool on my new website as soon as it went live.
 Soon, my homepage was as competitive as ever, so I figured it wouldn’t be long before it recovered its previous position.

 Of course, nothing is ever quite that easy — and this is where the handy reminders of key SEO lessons began.

 Certainly, mine hadn’t.
 Yours may be less active online than web designers tend to be, but you still have to keep competing.
 Otherwise you fall behind, and then you’ll have to work even harder to catch up.

 This is why SEO is really an ongoing strategy, rather than a one-off task.
 A concerted SEO campaign (like the ones on my SEO services page) run over several months can boost your search positioning, but that won’t last forever.
 Broadly, the question, “When will my SEO be finished?” is a bit like asking “When can I stop competing?”

 Soon, my site’s search positioning stabilised a little lower than it was before.
 Most notably, the homepage was about halfway down on Google’s second page for “web design Newport”.
 Clearly, I needed to do something more.

 Lesson 2: SEO Details Matter — Even Invisible Ones

 Turning back to my SEO reports then, I examined them even more closely than before.
 Pretty soon, I noticed a detail that looked okay at first, but could have been better.